ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 This is done via two notebooks.
 First run [`ValidationOmniscape.ipynb`](ValidationOmniscape.ipynb) to generate the validation dataframes.
 Then, run [`DisplayValidationResultsOmniscape.ipynb`](DisplayValidationResultsOmniscape.ipynb) to visualize the results and produce the figures.

+## Comparison With Patch Sizes

+### Computing the Patch Sizes

+To compute the patch sizes, you can use the [`ComputePatchSizes.ipynb`](ComputePatchSizes.ipynb) notebook.
+We ran it on Google Colab, using A100 GPUs; the time is about 30s for both bird species.

+### Analyze Patch Size Results

+This is done via two notebooks.
+First run [`ValidatonConnectivityAsPatches.ipynb`](ValidationConnectivityAsPatches.ipynb), to generate the validation dataframes that contain the raw data.
+Then, run [`DisplayValidationResults-PatchSize.ipynb`](DisplayValidationResults-PatchSize.ipynb) to produce the figures.